JorgeDFR/ros2_amcl_tutorial/docs/setup.md

 # Manual Setup

-This guide explains how to manually set up your environment for the AMCL tutorial without using a Virtual Machine or Docker.
+This guide explains how to manually set up your environment for the AMCL tutorial on a machine running Ubuntu 22.04.

 ---